iivvaannxx/fruit-ninja-vr/README.md

 ## 🎬 Demo

 Recorded content when using virtual reality headsets feels very different from the actual experience, because everything moves with the head movement, which can cause motion sickness.
 Aside from that, when I recorded this, I didn't use movement stabilization (didn't know I could), so the video is a bit shaky.
 But it gives a good idea of how the game works.
+I am very bad at the game, so don't judge me. 😅

 You can watch a demo gameplay on this link: [https://youtu.be/RZieBhuECZY](https://youtu.be/RZieBhuECZY)